+This course will provide an introduction to the practice of engineering and the various areas within the engineering disciplines.
+Students will be informed of engineering curricula and career opportunities within the various engineering disciplines.
+This course will also introduce students to important topics for academic success, both at the major level and at the university level.
+Each week lecture meets for 100 minutes.
+(GE FYS)

+ECE/ENGR 1620 Introduction to Engineering II (2)

-This course will provide an introduction to the practice of engineering by reviewing its history and current state.
-Students are informed about various areas within the discipline of engineering, e.g. chemical, agricultural, and electrical.
-Finally the impact of engineering from a global, social, and political perspective is presented through a number of case studies.
+This course builds on the foundational skills in engineering design and practices developed in ECE/ENGR 1618.
+Students will design, build, test, and present engineering projects designed to solve specified problems within given constraints.
+Additionally, the impact of engineering from a global, social, economic, and environmental perspective is presented through case studies.
+Each week lecture/discussion meets for 100 minutes.
+Prerequisite: ECE/ENGR 1618

-ENGR/PHYS 207 Electric Circuits (5)
+ENGR/ECE/PHYS 2070 Electric Circuits (4)

-Circuit laws and analysis of DC and AC circuits.
-Physical properties, electrical characteristics and circuits of discrete and integrated electrical and electronic devices.
-Design and construction of circuits with instrumentation applications.
-Three hours lecture/discussion and two three-hour laboratories per weekAn introduction to the analysis of electrical circuits.
-200 minutes lecture and 150 minutes laboratory.
-Prerequisites: PHYS 222 with a grade of C- or better, or permission of the instructor, MATH 202, 222 or 232 (MATH 203 or 233 recommended).
+An introduction to the analysis of electrical circuits.
+Use of analytical techniques based on the application of circuit laws and network theorems.
+Analysis of DC and AC circuits containing resistors, capacitors, inductors, dependent sources and/or switches.
+Natural and forced responses of first and second order RLC circuits; the use of phasors; AC power calculations; power transfer; and energy concepts.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: PHYS 2220 with a grade of C- or better, or permission of the instructor

-ECE 277 Special Topics in Computer and Electrical Engineering (1-5)
+ECE 2770 Special Topics (1-3)

 This course will be used to supplement regularly scheduled courses with additional material at the beginning level.

+ECE 2771 Special Topics Laboratory (1)

+Optional laboratory for the study of topics at the beginning level.
+Co-requisite: ECE 2770

 Upper Division

-ECE 304 Signals and Systems I (5)
+ECE 3040 Signals and Systems (4)

 Time and frequency domain techniques for signal and system analysis.
 Fourier series and transforms, and Laplace transforms.
 Topics in differential equations and probability.
 Use of a numerical computing environment such as MATLAB.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: MATH 204 or 234 or consent of the instructor.

-ECE 306 Complex Analysis in Engineering (5)

-The complex number field, harmonic and analytic functions, conformal mapping, integration, Cauchy’s Theorem, singularities, calculus of residues, applications to elliptic systems arising in engineering.
-Use of a numerical computing environment such as Matlab.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: MATH 204 or 234 or consent of the instructor.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: MATH 2320 or 2520 and ENGR/ECE/PHYS 2070

-ECE 307 Analog Circuits (5)
+ECE 3070 Analog Circuits (4)

 Design, construction, and debugging of analog electronic circuits.
 Diodes, filters, oscillators, transistors, JFETs, op-amps, and basic analog circuit design.
 Broadband applications in networking and communications.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ENGR 207 or PHYS 207 or consent of the instructor.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: MATH 2320 or 2520 and ENGR/ECE/PHYS 2070

-ECE 320 Digital Circuits (5)
+ECE 3200 Digital Circuits (4)

-An introduction to the logical design of digital computers including the analysis and synthesis of combinatorial and sequential circuits, and the use of such circuits in building processor components and memory.
-The course will apply the circuit theory to the design of an elementary processor with a small instruction set with absolute addressing and a hard-wired control unit.
-An assembly language for this processor will also be developed.
-This course includes a laboratory which will cover a mix of actual circuit work together with circuit synthesis and testing using software.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: One course in programming or permission of the instructor.
+Introduce combinational logic and sequential logic designs, and microprocessors.
+Cover digital concepts, number systems, operations, and codes, logic gates, Boolean algebra and logic simplification, combinational logic and its functions, flip-flops and related devices, counters, shift registers, memory and storage, concepts of microprocessors, assembly language, computers, and buses.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: ENGR/ECE/PHYS 2070 and ECE 3070

-ECE 322 Digital Design with VHDL (5)
+ECE 3220 VHDL (4)

-This course uses a hardware description language (HDL) to design application-specific integrated circuits.
-The continuation of CMPS 320 includes modern digital design technology, in-depth treatment of algorithms and architectures for digital machines and comprehensive treatment of behavioral modeling in advanced digital design.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ECE 320 or CMPS 320.
+Introduces logic system design using a hardware description language (VHDL).
+Covers the VHDL language in depth and explains how to use it to describe complex combinational and sequential logic circuits.
+Include a weekly lab where students will get hands-on experience implementing digital systems on Field Programmable Gate Arrays.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: ENGR/ECE/PHYS 2070 and ECE 3200.

-ECE 423 Digital Communications (5)
+ECE 3230 Digital Communications (4)